 - Provide an anticipated itinerary of your trip, including details regarding location, accommodations, and activities.

-- Include a recommendation form from a faculty advisor and department head.
+- Include a recommendation form from a faculty advisor.

 - Letter of support from the in-country host or program, which states that the host or program is expecting you to come and agrees to assist you with making arrangements “on the ground” as necessary.
 If going abroad with an international organization, please include an acceptance letter from your program provider.